syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WinUI.md

 IEnumerable<ShipDetails> shipDetails = Orders.GetShipDetails();]]
 GetShipDetails(shipDetails);

-//Create a text element and draw it to PDF page. element = new PdfTextElement(shipName, new PdfStandardFont(PdfFontFamily.TimesRoman, 10));
+//Create a text element and draw it to a PDF page. element = new PdfTextElement(shipName, new PdfStandardFont(PdfFontFamily.TimesRoman, 10));
 element.Brush = new PdfSolidBrush(new PdfColor(89, 89, 93));
 result = element.Draw(page, new RectangleF(10, result.Bounds.Bottom + 5, graphics.ClientSize.Width / 2, 100));

-//Create a text element and draw it to PDF page. element = new PdfTextElement(string.Format("{0}, {1}, {2}", address, shipCity, shipCountry), new PdfStandardFont(PdfFontFamily.TimesRoman, 10));
+//Create a text element and draw it to a PDF page. element = new PdfTextElement(string.Format("{0}, {1}, {2}", address, shipCity, shipCountry), new PdfStandardFont(PdfFontFamily.TimesRoman, 10));
 element.Brush = new PdfSolidBrush(new PdfColor(89, 89, 93));
 result = element.Draw(page, new RectangleF(10, result.Bounds.Bottom + 3, graphics.ClientSize.Width / 2, 100));

-//Create a PDF grid with product details.
+//Create a PDF grid with the product details.
 PdfGrid grid = new PdfGrid();
 grid.DataSource = reducedList;

-//Initialize PdfGridCellStyle and set border color.
+//Initialize PdfGridCellStyle and set the border color.
 PdfGridCellStyle cellStyle = new PdfGridCellStyle();
 cellStyle.Borders.All = PdfPens.White;
 cellStyle.Borders.Bottom = new PdfPen(new PdfColor(217, 217, 217), 0.70f);
 cellStyle.Font = new PdfStandardFont(PdfFontFamily.TimesRoman, 12f);
 cellStyle.TextBrush = new PdfSolidBrush(new PdfColor(131, 130, 136));

-//Initialize PdfGridCellStyle and set header style.
+//Initialize PdfGridCellStyle and set the header style.
 PdfGridCellStyle headerStyle = new PdfGridCellStyle();
 headerStyle.Borders.All = new PdfPen(new PdfColor(126, 151, 173));
 headerStyle.BackgroundBrush = new PdfSolidBrush(new PdfColor(126, 151, 173));